ralphcrutzen/Quincunx/README.md

 - 3 mm nuts & bolts (x4)
 - Steel balls.

 I recommend to use balls with a diamter of 2 mm.
 At first, I used steel balls with a diameter of 1 mm.
 Unfortunately, these were too small.
 Because of satic electricity, some of the balls get stuck half way.
-2 mm balls seem to work good.
+2 mm balls seem to work well.

 File | Description
 ---- | -----------